-- 1. To equip students on the status of forest products of Indian forests - To aware learners on economy status of different non wood products - To acquainted students on the processing, value addition and marketing procedures of forest products and its utilization pattern.
+- To equip students on the status of forest products of Indian forests - 2.
+To aware learners on economy status of different non wood products - To acquainted students on the processing, value addition and marketing procedures of forest products and its utilization pattern.

-Supply and demand status of wood, expert, and import of timber, its products, and channels.
-Brief mans of solid wood, reconstituted, and handierall industry, such as wood curving, basketry, executive deal accessments, furniture, joinery, cabinets, sports goods, anwendle, wood nearoning flooring and paneling, automobile body building, wood treatment, wood preservation, building construction, packaging and boats.
-Industrial utilization of wood and back.
-Classification of nonwood forest products like gums and resins, katha, dyes, tannins, ods, raw drugs, bamboo, canes and other products.
-Technologies for extraction of gums, resists, also-resur katha, dyes, manuosta, new drugs and other products.
+Supply and demand status of wood, export, and import of timber, its products, and channels.
+Brief status of solid wood, reconstituted, and handicraft industry; such as wood carving, basketry, executive desk accessories, furniture, joinery, cabinets, sports goods, sawmills, wood seasoning, flooring and paneling, automobile body building, wood treatment, wood preservation, building construction, packaging and boats.
+Industrial utilization of wood and bark.
+Classification of non-wood forest products like gums and resins, katha, dyes, tannins, oils, raw drugs, bamboo, canes and other products.
+Technologies for extraction of gums, resins, oleo-resin katha, dyes, tannins, oils, raw drugs and other products.
 Tendu leaves, Lac, and Sericulture.
-Utilization of various no wood forest products and their scientific management for processing, value addition, storage and marketing.
+Utilization of various non wood forest products and their scientific management for processing, value addition, storage and marketing.
 Quality assessment of important products and their methods for storage.

-Medicinal and econotic plans wealth of India, Importance of medicinal and aromatic plans in human health, national economy and related industries, Need of cultivation of medicinal and semmatic plants as agricultural crops.
+Medicinal and aromatic plant wealth of India, Importance of medicinal and aromatic plants in human health, national economy and related industries.
+Need of cultivation of medicinal and aromatic plants as agricultural crops.
 Quality concern in plant based drugs.
-National Medicinal plant development boards, Cultivation rechniques of important modicinal plants: Senna, Giorinal superba, Valeriane jatamansi, Swertia chiraytta, Isubgol, Raswolfia serpentisa, Withania aminufera, Opium Poppy, Albe yera, Salavar, Stevia retraudiana, Safiri Music, Kubwegh an 217/2023 (4)204 other important animatic species of the region.
-Postharvest processing-drying, grading and stirage.
-Executial oils and their quality analysis.
-Important industries based on non-wood fixest products and their management.
+National Medicinal plant development boards, Cultivation techniques of important medicinal plants: Senna, Gloriosa superba, Valeriana jatamansi, Swertia chirayita, Isabgol, Rauwolfia serpentina, Withania sominifera, Opium Poppy, Aloe yera, Satavar, Stevia rebaudiana, Safed Musli, Kalmegh and other important aromatic species of the region.
+Postharvest processing-drying, grading and storage.
+Essential oils and their quality analysis.
+Important industries based on non wood forest products and their management.